HugoMahatdejkul2025/BIS15W2024_hmahatdejkul/lab4/lab4_hw.md

 ##   log10.preymass PPMR prey.size.reference
 ## 1             NA   NA                <NA>
 ```
 The crested Caracara seems to have the largest homerange.
 Although listed as a carnivore, it is actually an omnivore found mostly in south America. it is a forager and is pretty common.
 Despite this, some do exist in mexico.
 It looks like a hawk and has sharp beaks and talons.
 It has long bright corlored legs with a black cap against its white neck .
-It actually walks a lot more than it flies.
+It actually walks a lot more than it flies!

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.